inceptivco/supabase-devops-toolkit/README.md

 ---

-**Note**: This script is designed for development and staging environments.
+**Note**: These tools are designed for development and staging environments.
 For production backups, consider using Supabase's built-in backup features or database-specific backup solutions.